Finding Peace in the Storm

 The Lord is on the way to help, and when we seem desperately uncertain of what will happen, He shows up.
 When He arrives, it changes everything, and He will arrive.

-However great your struggle, you’re not outside Jesus’ field of vision or the scope of His interest.
+However great your struggle is, you’re not outside Jesus’ field of vision or the scope of His interest.
 When He comes and meets you there, you’re going to find that while it looked dark, He shows up.
-It says that when He came into the boat, they were immediately at the other side.
+It says that when He came into the boat, they were immediately on the other side.
 There does come an end, and when it finally comes, it comes quickly.
 It’s the getting there that tries our souls.

 There’s no doubt that today as you face these opposing and challenging storms which try your soul, the Lord says to you, “The financial struggle may be real.
 The physical ordeal doesn’t seem to go away.
 Circumstances are opposing, antagonistic, and hostile, but I’m not distant.
 I haven’t forgotten you.
 I’ll show up on time.
 Your boat isn’t going to sink.”

 Jesus is saying, “Whether this storm was just thrown in your face or hell is coming down the road, high speed, right at you, your boat is NOT going under.
 I’m with you.
 I’m bringing you through to show you the way of My presence and power.”

 Related Article: Overcome Anxiety

 Jack Hayford is probably best known as “Pastor Jack,” founding pastor of The Church On The Way in Van Nuys, California, where he served as senior pastor for more than three decades.
 A prolific and best-selling writer, Pastor Hayford is the author (or co-author) of more than fifty books and has composed 500 hymns and choruses, including the internationally known and widely recorded “Majesty.”
 Pastor Jack, who has just celebrated his 86th birthday, has announced his full retirement from all aspects of ministry.
 He and his wife, Valarie, currently reside in California as they enjoy this season God has given them.